Brisbane to Cairns Experience

 Day 1 Brisbane

 Arrive in Brisbane at any time.
 There are no planned activities during the day, so check into the hotel and explore the city.
 Please try to arrive before 7pm for an important group welcome meeting where you can meet the Chief Experience Officer (CEO) and the other group members.
 If you arrive early enough, you'll have time to head into the city to visit City Hall, the Treasury Building or relax on Streets Beach.
+Please note: if you have pre-booked Cairns Whitewater Rafting your CEO will inform you when you will do the activity throughout your tour, days are subject to change: Whitewater Rafting (Day 9 - Cairns).
+For more information on the Extra see the Optional Activities section.

 Day 2-3 Fraser Island (2B,2L,2D)